lnhtrn/SQuAD-DeBERTa-negative-samples/README.md

 }
 ```

+This project aims to generate more `negative sample`s like this to see if that would improve the model's performance.

 ### 1. Weighted Sampling

 The original distribution of positive and negative samples in the training set was roughly 50:50.
-I used Weighted Sampling to generate different ratios of positive and negative samples in the training set to see if there would be any improvement in model accuracy.
+I used Weighted Sampling (`torch`'s `WeightedRandomSampler`) to generate different ratios of positive and negative samples in the training set to see if there would be any improvement in model accuracy.